2023 Solar Incentives Guide for Highland Park, IL - Tax Credits & Rebates

 Next Steps for Installing Solar in Highland Park

-Nationwide solar energy use has gone up tremendously in the past 15 years, in part due to the increase in availability of solar incentives.
-You might receive these incentives from your local utility company, the Michigan government or the federal government.
-Your local Highland Park solar panel installation expert can help you learn more about which incentives you can apply for, and get you on track to switch to renewable energy today.
+The nationwide use of solar energy has increased enormously in the past 15 years, in part thanks to the increase in availability of solar incentives.
+You can obtain these incentives from your local utility company, the Illinois government or the federal government.
+Talking to your local Highland Park solar panel installer is a great first step towards making sure you get all the incentives you qualify for when you switch to solar energy.

 - No leases or PPAs

-If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Speaking with the company that installed your solar system, or any local Highland Park solar installer, can help you learn more about what incentives you can apply for.
+If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If you installed your system between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the date of installation.
+Speaking with a representative from the company that installed your system, or any local Highland Park solar installer, can help you learn more about what incentives you can apply for.

-Yes, you can employ multiple types of renewable energy to power your home — for example, a combination of solar and geothermal.
-You can also use both renewable energy sources and a non-renewable backup source of energy.
-Make sure that you discuss the details of your plan with your local Highland Park solar installation expert, to get an understanding of what will be needed and what types of incentives you will or won't qualify for.
+Yes, you can employ multiple types of renewable energy to power your home — for example, a combination of solar and wind power.
+You can also combine renewable energy generation with a non-renewable backup source of energy.
+Make sure that you discuss your plan with your local Highland Park solar installation expert, to make sure you know what you'll need and what kinds of incentives you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.